Interactions-Nexus/Nexus-Wiki/guides/create-tokenized-asset.md

 ### What is Asset Tokenization

-`Asset Tokenization` also referred as `Asset Backed Tokens` or `Tokenized Assets` is a new concept that uses digital tokens to fractionalize ownership of assets such as property, jewellery or fine art and uses contracts on blockchain to manage these ownership rights
+`Asset Tokenization` also referred as `Asset Backed Tokens` or `Tokenized Assets` is a new concept that uses digital tokens to fractionalize ownership of assets such as property, jewellery or fine art and uses contracts on blockchain to manage these ownership rights.

 This guide will help users to create a ***Tokenized Asset*** using the Nexus Interface.